effort-free

 The transformer architecture has one key idea: attention.
 Before picking the next word, the model scores every other word in the context against the word it is about to predict.
 Words that matter more get higher scores.
 Words that are irrelevant get ignored.

-This happens simultaneously across many different “heads.”
+This happens across many different “heads.”
 Each attention head looks for a different kind of relationship: subject-verb agreement, pronoun references, topic cues.
 The outputs get combined, passed through a feedforward layer, and the process repeats for every layer of the network, sometimes 96 layers deep.

 GPT-4 has an estimated 1.8 trillion parameters.
 Each one is a weight.
 Each weight was nudged billions of times during training, until the model’s next-word guesses became accurate.